spider-rs/spider-py/book/src/page.md

 # Page

-A single page on a website, useful if you just the root url.
+A single page on a website, useful if you need just the root url.

 ## New Page